-Successful leaders know that expecting flawless performance at all times can end teamwork by keeping employees to incredibly high standards.
+Great leaders are good communicators because they are genuine when they communicate and connect with others.
 A common mistake for leaders is to avoid feedback, but open communication is a key element for employee growth, performance and retention.
 Emotional intelligence works hand in hand with communication to help successful leaders find ways to resolve conflicts.
-Successful leaders know that they (and their teams) thrive when they invest in something bigger than themselves.
+Leaders should also avoid expecting flawless performance at all times, as this can end teamwork by keeping employees to incredibly high standards.